YaShuHee/openclassrooms_project_12/README.md

 ```

 ### Application first run
+/!\ If you meet an error while using 'makemigrations', comment 'UserList' class in crm/views.py and references to it in 'crm/urls.py' while you do 'makemigrations' and 'migrate'.
 * Run ```python ./manage.py makemigrations```
 * Run ```python ./manage.py migrate```
 * If you want to prepopulate the database with users, run ```python ./manage.py loaddata crm_user.json```.